The Young and the Restless’ Jordi Vilasuso and His Wife Make an Exciting Announcement: ‘Finally! The News Is Out’

 Jill Johnson/JPI

-When Good Witch alum Bailee Madison was announced as one of the leads in HBO Max’s Pretty Little Liars reboot, Original Sin, a whole lotta folks were excited — but none more so than her folks, The Young and the Restless’ Jordi Vilasuso and wife Kaitlin.
+When Good Witch alum Bailee Madison was announced as one of the leads in HBO Max’s Pretty Little Liars reboot, Original Sin, a whole lotta folks were excited — but none more so than her brother-in-law and sister, The Young and the Restless’ Jordi Vilasuso and wife Kaitlin.

 “So ready and so proud of you,” cheered Rey’s portrayer.
 “You are so deserving of this.
 Loved how beautifully this all unfolded.”